— Spoiler Warning: Let's Play Fallout 3 (Episode 20)

 I'm a Humanitarian: In Fallout: New Vegas, Mumbles is often urging Josh to take up cannibalism, which he always refuses for the sake of not wanting to waste a perk.
 Of course, he does at one point absentmindedly eat a piece of human flesh he looted from the Fiends.

 Informed Ability: One of the reasons the group despised Cerberus is the fact that despite how evidence proves that the one thing they are consistent in is having things backfire horribly on them they are made out to be dangerously competent and as of Mass Effect 3 are capable of waging war on the galaxy despite being a small terrorist cell.
-Similarly, the group were not fond of Aria being made out to be a big-shot despite the fact that the only thing she actually rules is an asteroid (which by the time of the third game she's lost to Cerberus) and were less impressed by her offer to get the Cannon Fodder mercenary companies of the previous games as Shepard's allies.
+Similarly, in the third game the group saw Aria as being a Creator's Pet being made out to be a big-shot despite the fact that the only thing she actually rules is an asteroid (which by the time of the third game she's lost to Cerberus) and were less impressed by her offer to get the Cannon Fodder mercenary companies of the previous games as Shepard's allies.

 It's pronounced Kai-Sarr, not Caesar.
 Mumbles loves pointing this out.